Rajpratik71/sheepdog-wiki/Cluster-Management-Backends.md

-Sheepdog uses a cluster management backend to manage memebership and broadcast messages to the cluster nodes.
+Sheepdog uses a cluster management backend to manage membership and broadcast messages to the cluster nodes.

 For now, sheepdog can use [corosync](http://corosync.org/doku.php) (the default), [zookeeper](http://zookeeper.apache.org/) and
 [Accord](http://www.osrg.net/accord/).